 We are working hard to ensure that our Pride is sustainable – we want it to be an annual celebration that grows and grows.

 What if I have a problem with Norwich Pride?

 Tell us about it!
 We are a bunch of enthusiastic volunteers – human beings who can make mistakes.
 If you have a complaint, write to us at Norwich Pride, c/o TEN, 10 Cathedral St, Norwich NR1 ILX or email us at firstname.lastname@example.org.
 We will reply do our best to restore your confidence in Norwich Pride.

 What's Judy Garland got to do with Pride?

 This may be a myth but it’s a good one.
 Judy Garland’s funeral was on Friday 27th June 1969 and the gay men who flocked to it were impressed and empowered by the numbers of other gay men they saw there.
-Later, in the early hours of the morning, when the police did a routine raid on the Stonewall Inn, they fought back and the Gay Movement began.
+Later, in the early hours of the morning, when the police did a routine raid on the Stonewall Inn, they fought back and the modern gay liberation movement began.
 On June 28, 1970, the first Gay Pride marches took place in Los Angeles and New York commemorating the anniversary of the riots.
 Similar marches were organized in other cities.
-Today, Pride events are held annually throughout the world, usually towards the end of June to mark the Stonewall riots.
+Today, Pride events are held annually throughout the world, usually towards the end of June to mark the anniversary of the Stonewall riots.